instana/openapi/spec/descriptions/tagWebsiteAnalyze.md

 The following four endpoints expose our analyze functionality.

-Part of this are two group endpoints to retrieve metrics for beacons rolled up and filtered individually.

-Furthermore you can [search and filter all traces](#operation/getTraces) and retrieve [all details](#operation/getTrace) attached to the trace.

 ## Mandatory Parameters (only for group Endpoints):

-**group** It is mandatory to select a tag by which the calls and traces are grouped for the distinct endpoint call
+**group** It is mandatory to select a tag by which the beacons are grouped for the distinct endpoint call
-* *groupByTag* select a tag by which the calls and traces are grouped
+* *groupByTag* select a tag by which the beacons are grouped
-  * a full list of available tags can be retrieved from [tags catalogue](#operation/getTagsForApplication)
+  * a full list of available tags can be retrieved from [tags catalogue](#operation/getTagsForWeb)
-  * for the trace endpoint only two tags are reasonable and working: `trace.endpoint.name` and `trace.service.name` which indicate the entry endpoint or service for the trace
-* *groupByTagSecondLevelKey* tags of type KEY_VALUE_PAIR need a second parameter e.g for `kubernetes.deployment.label` you would need provide the label you want to groupBy here.
+* *groupByTagSecondLevelKey* tags of type KEY_VALUE_PAIR need a second parameter e.g for `beacon.meta` you would need provide the label you want to groupBy here.

 ## Optional Parameters: